Author Archive

 Read the rest of this entry »

-For this analysis, I use the NFBC Main Event because of the number of identical leagues.
+For this weekly feature, I use the NFBC Main Event because of the number of identical leagues.
 Additionally, the managers stay engaged longer on the whole since each spent $1700 per team.
-I tried to find that sweet spot between obvious and bizarre and will focus on players dropped in six to nine leagues.
+I tried to find that sweet spot between the obvious and bizarre drops and will focus on players dropped in seven to ten leagues.
+Previously the number was six to nine, but I adjusted with the Main Event adding four leagues since I did the report.
+Read the rest of this entry »

 Sunday Night Waiver Wire & FAAB Chat